koel/docs/home.md

 In order to use the feature:

-1. [Register for a Pusher account](https://www.pusher.com) and create an app
+1. [Register a Pusher account](https://www.pusher.com) and create an app
 1. Populate the app's credentials into `.env` (those start with `PUSHER_`)
 1. Reload the desktop Koel instance
 1. Go to http://&lt;your-koel-host&gt;/remote on a mobile device to start controlling remotely.
 You may also want to add the URL to the home screen for faster access later.